bubusuke/sqlpatchwork/README.md

 ====

 # Overview
-SQL file based dynamic sql-query builder.
+* SQL file based dynamic sql-query builder.
-SQL Patchwork has only build query function and doesn't have db access function.
+* SQL Patchwork has only build query function and doesn't have db access function.
+* **The functions has been added that can be easily used without an SQL file (2020.08.21).**

-## Description
+# Description
 ### Summary
 SQL Patchwork provides a dynamic query in 3 steps.